What you need to know about parking meters in San Francisco

 - Sunday meter operation and enforcement applies for Fisherman’s Wharf area, The Embarcadero, five (5) off-street parking lots and in the Special Event Area around AT&T Park during special events.

-- Most meters in San Francisco have a two hour time limit, though longer time limits (four hour or no time limit) are being tested in several neighborhoods.
+- Most meters in San Francisco have a two hour time limit, though SFpark areas have longer time limits (four hour or no time limit).
 Where there are time limits, "feeding the meter" (i.e., adding coins to extend the time beyond the legal limit) is not allowed and may result in a citation.

-- If you park at a broken or inoperable meter, parking is limited to the posted time limit or two hours, whichever is shorter.
-To report a broken meter, call 311.
+- If you park at a broken or inoperable meter, parking is limited to the posted time limit.
+To report a problem with a meter, call 311.
+For purposes of this policy, a meter is considered broken only if it will accept no forms of payment.

 - Most meter rates are between $2.00 and $3.50 per hour for cars and $0.40 and $0.70 per hour for motorcycles.
-The city is piloting demand-responsive pricing in SFpark pilot areas, where rates incrementally adjust every 6-8 weeks based on demand and may range from $0.25 to $6.00 per hour.
-For information about SFpark pilot area rates, visit SFpark Rate Announcements.
+Meter rates are set based upon demand in SFpark areas, where rates incrementally adjust every quarter and may range from $0.50 to $6.25 per hour.
+For information about SFpark area rates, visit SFpark Rate Announcements.

 - There are two special types of meters: green-capped meters and red- or yellow- capped meters.
 Green meters have either a 15 or 30 minute time limit.
 Vehicles bearing disabled placards or plates are exempt from time limits for green curbs/meters.
 Red and yellow meters are designated for commercial loading; yellow for all commercial vehicles and red for vehicles with six or more wheels.